-chalk drawing and street painting, Ulla has great skill
+30 years experience as a street artist, Ulla has great skill

 in producing high quality pavement art.